 Because the profits or income from Incentive stock options are not subject to FICA or Medicare payroll taxes, you can keep a meaningful amount of the profits from your stock exercise.

-Advantage 5.
-Incentive Stock Options May offer the Opportunity to Obtain Long-term Capital Gains
+Incentive Stock Options Can Qualify for Long-term Capital Gains

 There are times when you need to be able to access the profits from an incentive stock option quickly, perhaps to cover the cost of a down payment on a home, college costs, or other needs.
 However, if you have the flexibility to exercise and hold your shares for more than one year before selling them, the sale is considered a qualifying disposition, as discussed above.